Skip to main content

 Key things to know

 • Open comps from the Comps tile in a property’s Financial Analysis.
+The tile shows the current value, grade, and discount, or “Not calculated”.

 Related settings: Org-wide comp rules live under Advanced Settings > Comps.